nikhil-sthalekar/QuantitativeEconomics/README.md

 # QuantitativeEconomics
 lectures.quantecon.org

-Julia intro course on quantitative economics.
+Learning some Julia and some Quantitative Economics!